Dr Chris Carter was appointed as Senior Lecturer, joining the Digital Creative Technologies group within the Department of Computer Science, in 2010.

 Rhalibi AE, Merabti M, Carter C, Dennett C, Cooper S, Sabri MA, Fergus P. 2009.
 3D java web-based games development and deployment International Conference on Multimedia Computing and Systems -Proceedings, :553-559 DOI

 Carter C, El Rhalibi A, Merabti M, Price M. 2009.
-Networking Middleware and Online-Deployment Mechanisms for Java-Based Games Pan Z, Cheok AD, Muller W, ElRhalibi A. TRANSACTIONS ON EDUTAINMENT II, 6th International Conference in Game Design and Technology 5660 :19-+ DOI Author Url Public Url
+Networking Middleware and Online-Deployment Mechanisms for Java-Based Games Pan Z, Cheok AD, Muller W, ElRhalibi A. Lecture Notes in Computer Science:Transaction on Edutainment II, 6th International Conference in Game Design and Technology 5660 :19-32 DOI Author Url Publisher Url Public Url

 El Rhalibi A, Merabti M, Carter C, Dennett C, Cooper S, Sabri MA, Fergus P. 2009.
 3D Java Web-Based Games Development and Deployment 2009 INTERNATIONAL CONFERENCE ON MULTIMEDIA COMPUTING AND SYSTEMS (ICMCS 2009), International Conference on Multimedia Computing and Systems :552-558 Author Url